The mission: Clean your DSLR or mirrorless camera

-STEP BY STEP: How to clean your DSLR
+Step-by-step guide: How to clean your DSLR or mirrorless camera

-The best approach is to do the easy cleaning first before tackling the sensor
+The best approach is to do the easy cleaning first, and then to tackle the sensor.

 Get the right-sized cleaning kit for your sensor size, and steady your hand!
 The kit will have instructions on using the brush and swabs, but just do one pass with each swab and check if the spots have gone.